 Drivers have a responsibility to operate their vehicles with reasonable safety while on roadways.
 In some cases, drivers breach this duty of care, often leading to serious collisions.
-When a car is in an accident with a pedestrian, the pedestrian often sustains severe or life-treating injuries.
+When a car accident involves a pedestrian, the pedestrian often sustains severe or life-treating injuries.

 - Failure to yield to traffic

 - Failure to keep a safe driving distance

 - Drowsy or fatigued driving